Bliss Burn Top 10 FAQs: Your Guide to the Gathering

 • Are day passes available?

-• Can I buy tickets at the gate?
+• Can I become a member at the gate?

 • What's the deal with parking?